peteroupc/peteroupc.github.io/randomfunc.md

 There are several techniques (each a _sampling without replacement_) for choosing `k` unique items or values uniformly at random from among `n` available items or values, depending on such things as whether `n` is known and how big `n` and `k` are.

 1. **If `n` is not known in advance:** Use the _reservoir sampling_ method; see the `RandomKItemsFromFile` method in the pseudocode below.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a data set or list whose size is not known in advance.
-2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):**  If **items are to be chosen in order**, then the `RandomKItemsInOrder` method, in pseudocode given later, demonstrates a solution (based on a technique presented in Devroye 1986, p.
+2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):**  If **items are to be chosen from a list in relative order**, then the `RandomKItemsInOrder` method, in pseudocode given later, demonstrates a solution (based on a technique presented in Devroye 1986, p.
 620).
 Otherwise, do one of the following:
     - Store all the items in a list, [**shuffle**](#Shuffling) that list, then choose the first `k` items from that list.
     - If the items are already stored in a list and the list's order can be changed, then shuffle that list and choose the first `k` items from the shuffled list.
     - If the items are already stored in a list and the list's order can't be changed, then store the indices to those items in another list, shuffle the latter list, then choose the first `k` indices (or the items corresponding to those indices) from the latter list.